preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-types/index.rst

 + **Term-driven**: Authors can select approvers from a defined list only.
 Which approvers will be available depends on the Properties selected for the process.
 You select the term(s) here.
 When you have selected one or more terms you can use the cogwheel to set approvers for individual terms in the set.
 + **Based on person property**: You select one of the person properties defined, for example Process owner.

-6. Save when you're done.
+Save when you're done here.

 Review
 -------
-7. Here you handle settings for review reminder.
+Here you handle settings for review reminder.

 .. image:: process-type-settings-review-new.png